 Durban, South Africa

 Jeannette DeNicolis Meyer is a textile artist whose work has shown internationally in solo and juried exhibits and is represented in numerous public and corporate collections.
-A resident of Portland, Oregon, she taught design and quilt construction for ten years in the Studio School of the Oregon College of Art and Craft, was awarded a residency at the Christchurch Arts Centre in New Zealand and now leads workshops at international art and quilt conferences.
-She has written for fiber publications in the US, the UK, Australia, and New Zealand and is the co-editor of Speaking in Cloth: 6 Quilters, 6 Voices.
+A resident of Portland, Oregon, she taught design and quilt construction for 10 years in the Studio School of the Oregon College of Art and Craft, was awarded a residency at the Christchurch Arts Centre in New Zealand, and now leads workshops at international art and quilt conferences.
+She has written for fiber publications in the United States, the United Kingdom, Australia, and New Zealand, and is the co-editor of Speaking in Cloth: 6 Quilters, 6 Voices.

 Valerie is an architect and college professor educated at Yale University and Washington University in St. Louis.
 She became very interested in designing and making quilts in 1998 as an outgrowth of her architectural background.
 It began as part of an investigation in the design classes that she teaches at Florida A&M University’s School of Architecture.
 Students were asked to investigate parallels between architecture and quilting.
 They studied issues related to composition, ordering systems, color, and pattern.
 As a result, she felt compelled to gain actual experience with this medium.
 To her surprise, she found the design and making of quilts as engaging as the design and study of architecture.